emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 The Encrypt function encrypts a plaintext and returns the ciphertext along with an authentication tag that verifies the authenticity of the plaintext and associated data, if provided.

-Security:
+Prerequisites and security:

+* The key MUST be randomly chosen from a uniform distribution.

 * For a given key, the nonce MUST NOT be reused under any circumstances.

-* The key MUST be randomly chosen from a uniform distribution.
+* Supported tag_length associated with the key.

+* Definitions of supported input-output lengths.

 Inputs: